MehakArora/MLP_FromScratch/README.md

 # MLP_FromScratch
- Implementing a multilayer perceptron from scratch in Python
+ Nothing is understood completely until its implemented from scratch.
+Implementing a multilayer perceptron using Python 3.